jvicensfarrus/telegram-bot-raspberry/README.md

 # telegram-bot-raspberry
 Simple program made in python that will make the raspberry do certain functionalities upon command.

-The functionalities at the moment are two
+The functionalities at the moment are two:

 ## Capture a photo
 This command will capture a photo from the camera module in the raspberry.
 Will capture two photos, one brighter and the other more darker and send them to your telegram conversation with the bot.